kleynstudio/CloudCore/README.md

 Apple very clearly states that NSPersistentCloudKitContainer is a foundation for future support of more advanced features.
 I'm still waiting to learn which first-party apps use it. #YMMV

 ## How it works?
 CloudCore is built using a "black box" architecture, so it works fairly invisibly for your application.
-You just need to add several lines to your `AppDelegate` to enable it, as well as identify various aspects of your Core Data Model schema.
+You add several lines to your `AppDelegate` to enable it, and identify various synchronziation aspects of your Core Data Model schema.
 Synchronization and error resolving is managed automatically.

 1. CloudCore stores *change tokens* from CloudKit, so only changed data is downloaded.
 2. When CloudCore is enabled (`CloudCore.enable`) it pulls changed data from CloudKit and subscribes to CloudKit push notifications about new changes.